 Summary: This page is about how to reinstall macOS Big Sur on M1 Mac.
-And this guide also helps you avoid and fix the errors that occurred during installing macOS on M1 Mac.
+And this guide also helps you avoid and fix the common reinstalling macOS Big Sur errors on M1 Mac.

 If you found that the current macOS performance of your Apple silicon Mac is not well, you can try to reinstall Mac OS to get a new start.
 Or when you failed to solve issues like MacBook won't turn on or frequent system crashes, you can try to reinstall macOS Big Sur or reset your M1 Mac.

-Reinstalling macOS needs to pay much caution because it will decide whether your M1 Mac gets into a new state or becomes a brick.
+Reinstalling macOS Big Sur needs to pay much caution because it will decide whether your M1 Mac gets into a new state or becomes a brick.

 No worries.
-Follow the detailed ways in this article to reinstall macOS Big Sur on your M1 Mac.
+Follow the detailed ways in this article to learn how to reinstall macOS Big Sur on your M1 Mac.

-- 1. Reinstall macOS on M1 Mac in Recovery mode
+- 1. Preparation before reinstalling macOS Big Sur on M1 Mac

-- 2. Reinstall macOS on M1 Mac in Internet Recovery mode
+- 2. Reinstall macOS Big Sur on M1 Mac in Recovery Mode

 Reinstall macOS Big Sur in M1 Mac Recovery mode

 If your M1 Mac can boot up but performs poorly, such as Mac runs slowly, you can try to use Disk Utility First Aid to repair the Mac hard drive.
 If it's useless, try to solve it by reinstalling macOS Big Sur on M1 Mac in Recovery Mode.

 - Restart your M1 Mac and continue to press and hold the power button.